gskielian/Tech-OnBoarding-Class/EE/KiCad/README.md

 ## Install

-to install use the setup.sh script
+to install use the setup.sh script:

+`./setup.sh`

+This setup may take a while due to the size of KiCad.

 ### Troubleshooting